What is Embedded Payments?

 Why Embedded Payments Matter for Businesses

-There are operational benefits too.
-When payments are embedded into business workflows, manual processes disappear.
+The operational side is just as important.
+When payments are embedded into the workflow, the manual stuff goes away.
 No more copying payment references between systems.
-No more reconciling spreadsheets at the end of the month.
-The payment data lives alongside the order, booking, or invoice it relates to.
+No more spreadsheet reconciliation at the end of the month.
+The payment data lives next to the order it belongs to, because that's where it started.

 Embedded Payments and Telephone Payments

-An embedded approach integrates the payment directly into the agent's workflow.
-The customer record, the invoice, and the payment button all live in the same screen.
-The agent clicks "take payment," the customer enters their card details securely (via DTMF masking, for example), and the system automatically records the payment against the right account.
-No switching between applications, no manual reconciliation, no room for error.
+Embed the payment into the agent's screen and that whole pattern collapses.
+The customer record, the invoice, and the payment button sit on one screen.
+The agent clicks "take payment," the customer enters their card via DTMF masking, and the payment posts against the right account automatically.
+No screen-switching.
+No copy-paste.
+No reconciliation chore at the end of the day.

 Security and Compliance